 - Individualized Instruction: ABA programs are tailored to meet the specific needs of each child.
 This individualized approach allows therapists to focus on particular social skills that the child may find challenging.
 For example, if a child struggles with initiating conversations, the ABA therapist can create targeted interventions to practice this skill in a supportive environment.

-- Modeling and Role-Playing: ABA often involves modeling appropriate social behaviors and engaging children in role-playing scenarios.
+- Modelling and Role-Playing: ABA often involves modelling appropriate social behaviours and engaging children in role-playing scenarios.
 By observing and practicing these interactions, children can learn how to respond in various social situations.
 This hands-on practice helps reinforce the skills being taught and provides opportunities for immediate feedback.

 - Generalization of Skills: One of the primary goals of ABA is to help children generalize their social skills across different settings and with various peers.
 This means that the skills learned in therapy should transfer to real-life situations, such as playing with friends at the playground or participating in classroom activities.
 ABA therapists work to create opportunities for practice in diverse environments, ensuring that children can apply their skills in everyday interactions.